 Figure 1.
-Capture locations of White-winged scoters and Long-tailed Ducks in March and August 2016
+Capture locations of White-winged scoters and Long-tailed Ducks in 2015 and 2016

 Capture efforts in Long Island Sound during March 2016 were only moderately successful due to inclement weather during the majority of the field session.
-Four WWSC transmitters were deployed during this effort, two of which are currently alive and providing data.
-One bird was confirmed dead on 20 August 2016, while the other stopped providing data on 2 August 2016 while at a suspected breeding location north of Great Slave Lake in the Northwest Territories, Canada.
+Four WWSC transmitters were deployed during this effort, none of which are currently alive and providing data.
+Two birds were confirmed dead, while the other two stopped transmitting (One on the wintering grounds, the other while molting in James Bay).
 As most of this capture effort was dedicated to WWSC deployments, only one additional LTDU transmitter was deployed.
 While no mortality could be confirmed, this bird only provided data until 31 May 2016 after having migrated to the lower Hudson Bay islands.

 Capture efforts in the Gulf of St. Lawrence estuary were highly successful.
 In total, 26 PTTs (including 7 Telonics transmitters inherited from crews in the Great Lakes) were deployed on female WWSC.
-There are currently 22 birds alive and providing data after two confirmed mortalities and two PTTs that have stopped transmitting (Table 1).
+There are currently 16 birds alive and providing data after three confirmed mortalities and seven PTTs that have stopped transmitting (Table 1).